jpdias/jpdias.github.io/_posts/2022-10-03-a-not-so-smart-smart-home.md

 This gives us a view of temperature per device (tagged by location and mac address).
 InfluxDB also has built-in features to [trigger alerts](https://docs.influxdata.com/influxdb/cloud/monitor-alert/checks/create/) when some `threshold` is bypassed and to create `deadman` checks that trigger when some measurement has no new data for a period of time.

+## Next Steps

+Given the 30 days retention limit of InfluxDB free tier, one solution for backing up old data could be built using some FaaS service (e.g. [Cloudflare Workers](https://workers.cloudflare.com/)).
+As an example, the backup _serverless_ function could be like a _cron job_ that runs each 30 days and downloads all the data from InfluxDB as a CSV and uploads it to some cloud data storage provider.

 <hr>

 [^1]: [https://xkcd.com/927/](https://xkcd.com/927/)